On The Death Of Google Reader

 JUNE 29, 2013

-Google will soon shelve Reader and this has created a lot of panicky online noise from ardent fans. have had a Reader account for several years now, but hadn’t really ever used it.
+Google will soon shelve Reader and this has created a lot of panicky online noise from ardent fans.
+I have had a Reader account for several years now, but hadn’t really ever used it.
 I did, at one time, make use of an RSS reader called BlogBridge.
 I liked that it had the ability to search through feeds to find specific content.
 But little by little Twitter and Facebook have taken over the reader duties for me.
-I like that my online communities help surface the content that is most relevant to me and it seems to keep me up to date with news and events.
+The report says Facebook Readers will pull in not news stories and will intersperses them with Facebook friend’s updates.

 With the New Design, Twitter Kills RSS, Literally